paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ### Star Wars

 The Princess and the Scoundrel by Beth Revis
+Star Wars - Kanan written by Greg Weisman

 ### Other